 First Grade: NAC Workbook One is a complete introduction to cursive.
 Instructions and exercises on how to form each cursive letter.
 Start integrating cursive with other subjects as soon as the student knows the alphabet.

 Second Grade: NAC Workbook Two is focused on developing legibility and speed.
 Spacing, size and connections are emphasized.
 Practical applications of good penmanship are illustrated.
 All work is written in cursive.
+Now in Scripture or Standard versions.

 Third Grade: NAC Workbook Three develops individual style, speed and fluidity.
 Polite manners and letter writing exercises are used to emphasize legibility, neatness and the importance of good penmanship in this fun workbook.
+Now in Scripture or Standard versions.

 Research indicates that waiting to change from printing to cursive until the third grade slows students down to a first grade speed level for at least a year.
 Learning cursive early frees up instruction time in the third grade.
 Most young students are eager to learn cursive and see it as a rite of passage.
 The three main reasons to start cursive training as early as the first grade are: